About CoVenture10

 Five-year milestone: Key insights into adolescent development and intervention impact.

-Long-term analysis, publications, and contributions to mental health and addiction prevention programs.
+Publication of key outcomes and contributions to mental health and addiction prevention programs.

 The Next Phase of CoVenture10

-The new phase of this research project focuses on revisiting the original participants, now young adults, to evaluate the enduring impacts of early intervention programs on their substance use, mental health, and cognitive development.
-This follow-up study will:
+The new phase of this research project focuses on revisiting the original participants, now young adults, to evaluate the enduring impacts of adolescent experiences and early intervention programs on their substance use, mental health, and cognitive development.

 Intervention Impact